 The BeFree Water Filter cannot be backflushed like other hollow fiber water filters using a syringe and one is not included with the filter or water bottle system.
 Instead, you swish the filter in clean water.
 This will noticeably improve the flow rate if you can see particulates adhering to the outside of the filter, but it is the reason the BeFree is limited to a 1000 liter lifetime.

 If you’re used to filtering water with a Sawyer Mini or Sawyer Point One filter in a “squeeze” or gravity filter configuration, the BeFree Water filter’s flow rate will make your jaw drop and knock your socks off.
 As I mention above, I can filter a liter of water through the BeFree filter in 30 seconds, provided it’s clear.
 The flow rate slows down markedly if you need to filter water with particulates or sediment in it, but that’s true of any hollow fiber filter without a pre-filter.

-While the BeFree has a relatively short 1000 liter lifetime limit compared to Sawyer’s filters, it is an attractive alternative for long distance backpacking, provided you “batch” filter water into separate drinking containers.
-My primary hesitation in recommending it outright is that the BeFree is not compatible with the vast majority of water reservoirs, Nalgene bottles, or soda bottles used by backpackers today.
-For example, if you lose or damage your Hydrapak squeeze bottle, it would be impossible to use your water filter since its 42 mm opening is not compatible with other commonly used containers that have a 28 mm opening.
-It’s not like you can walk into any gas station or small town and buy a replacement Hydrapak bottle…
+While the BeFree has a relatively short 1000 liter lifetime limit compared to Sawyer’s filters, it is an attractive alternative for long-distance backpacking, provided you “batch” filter water into separate drinking containers.
+My one caution is that the BeFree is not compatible with the vast majority of water reservoirs, Nalgene bottles, or soda bottles used by backpackers today.
+For example, if you lose or damage your Hydrapak squeeze bottle, it would be impossible to use your water filter since it’s 42 mm opening is not compatible with other commonly used containers that have a 28 mm opening.

 Disclosure: The author purchased this product with his own funds